coop-git/YamahaMusicCast/README.md

 - **BREAKING CHANGE**: Added a bridge to receive UDP events by your OpenHAB instance from various devices.
 Each Thing will keep the connection alive.
 UDP events will be dispatched to the corresponding Thing (v0.70).
 - channelVolumeAbs has been added to allow to set Volume in absolute value (v0.71).
+- Code clean up for Music Cast Link to support common Volume for linked models (v0.72).

 ###### v0.60